 The Northern District of New York recently found that Ford Motor Company’s “Built Ford Tough” slogan was non-actionable puffery, and dismissed putative false advertising class action claims brought under New York law that centered on that slogan.
 The case is Kommer v.
-Ford Motor Company, No. 1:17-cv-296 in the Northern District of New York.
+Ford Motor Company.

 The case involved Ford’s F-150 pickup trucks, which were advertised as being “Ford Tough.”
 Plaintiff Kommer purchased a 2015 Ford F-150 truck, but allegedly experienced issues with the truck’s doors and locks.
 According to Kommer, when temperatures dropped below freezing, the doors would not latch closed and the electric locks would not open.
 These door and lock issues were the subject of Technical Services Bulletins that Ford issued in 2015 and 2016.
 Plaintiff Kommer alleged that the “Built Ford Tough” advertisement was false because it misled him and other consumers into believing that the doors of Ford’s F-150 pickup trucks would “operate correctly at temperatures at or below freezing.”